magnetophon/LazyLimiter/README.md

 LookaheadLimiter
 ================

-A clean yet fast lookahead limiter written in faust.
+A clean yet fast lookahead limiter written in Faust.

 It uses somewhat of a 'brute force' algorithm , so it's quite CPU-hungry.